Thermodynamic speed limits for mechanical work

-Solving the master equation associated with these stochastic dynamics~\cite{barkai2014area,SM,WorkInProgress}, we obtain the probability density of particle positions and observables in the time interval $t\in [0\rightarrow 5\pi/2]$.
+Solving the master equation associated with these stochastic dynamics~\cite{barkai2014area,holubec2019physically} (see App.~\ref{SubSecDiffusion}) , we obtain the position distribution and observables for $t\in [0\rightarrow 5\pi/2]$.
 The sinusoidal modulation of the potential causes the particle packet to flatten and sharpen periodically.
-In this time interval, it completes 1.25 cycles.
-Work is generated and consumed over time, Fig.~\ref{Fig3}(a), as the force on the particles varies.
-The figure shows three representative intervals, between which $|\delta\W|=0.02$.
-The duration at each time interval gives the value of the intrinsic timescale $\speedtimework(t)$.
+Work varies over time as the external force varies.
+Figure~\ref{Fig3}(a) shows three representative intervals of $|\delta\W|=0.02$ setting the value of $\speedtimework(t)$.

-Figure~\ref{Fig3}(b) demonstrates the first law of speeds Eq.~\eqref{eq:firstlawspeeds2} for the intrinsic speeds of heat, work, and internal energy in this system.
-As we found for the extrinsic time, $T_{\!\scriptscriptstyle \W}$, the rates of energy and heat change put speed limits on the intrinsic speed of mechanical work, $\speedtimework$.
-Calculating these speeds on short intervals of $\delta\W=0.01$, we see the bounds hold.
-Unlike the extrinsic time, Fig.~\ref{Fig2}, either the upper or lower bound is always tight, even while the system is driven.
+Figure~\ref{Fig3}(b) confirms the \jrg{relation between intrinsic speeds} in Eq.~\eqref{eq:firstlawspeeds2}.
+As for the extrinsic time, $T_{\!\scriptscriptstyle \W}$, the energy rate and heat flux put speed limits on the intrinsic speed of mechanical work, $\speedtimework$.
+These limits hold for any time interval that is short enough to resolve the shape of $\W(t)$.
+In the figure, we use $\delta\W=0.01$~\footnote{When measuring intrinsic times numerically from data, if the starting point for measuring $\speedtimework$ is too close to a maximum or minimum of $\W(t)$, such that $\delta\W$ is not obtained, then this time interval is undefined.
+This can occur in Fig.~\ref{Fig3}(a) near $t\approx1.8$ and $4.7$.}.
+Unlike the extrinsic time, Fig.~\ref{Fig2}, either the upper or lower bound is always tight (provided $\Wdot\neq 0$), even while the system is driven.
 While the total accumulated work in Eq.~\eqref{eqIntegralT_Wc} is over measurable times set by an external clock, the intrinsic speeds are determined in short time intervals.
-The value of the work is determined from two components whose sign can be only positive or negative, but not change during the interval $\speedtimework$.
-So, $\delta\W$ can be seen as a one-dimensional vector, whose length is the sum or absolute value of the difference of the length of its components.
+The value of the work is determined from two components which maintain constant sign during the interval $\speedtimework$.

-\paragraph{Discussion.---}The integral and differential bounds above suggest that we can control the speed of work, for example, of molecular motors, by controlling the speeds of heat and internal energy.
-While we focus on mechanical work, these bounds apply to any linear combination~\cite{WorkInProgress} of observables.
-Other observables include the nonequilibrium analogue of the Helmholtz free energy $\dot{F}=\dot{U}-T\dot{S}$ at constant temperature $T>0$ where $S$ is Shannon entropy.
-Another example is the decomposition~\cite{van2013stochastic} of the entropy rate $\dot S=\dot{S}_i+\dot{S}_e$ into entropy production, $S_i$, and entropy flow, $S_e$~\cite{WorkInProgress}.